California Labor Laws Guide

 California allows the administration of drug and alcohol testing.

-However, the circumstances and necessity justifications are clearly defined and are the following:
+However, the circumstances and necessity justifications are clearly defined and are as follows:

 Sexual harassment prevention training